Tranduy1dol/secure-mail/README.md

 # **Improvements**

-In the future, some features will be implemented:
+Because of lack of time, resources and skills, some security functions are still evolving.
+In the future, some of the following functions will continue to be improved:

 - Add a CI/CD pipeline for automatic build, deployment, and testing.
 - Optimize the project with Docker.